DvP17/mrio/README.md

 ----

 -   add WIOD
--   add bl and ws for Eora
+-   add `bl` and `ws` for Eora
--   automated download of the data sets
+-   implement function to download data automatically